robertDouglass/opengoldbergvariations.org/content/discover/captain-fantastic-2016.md

  ...

 Kiera: <cite>Beause it's written from his perspective, you sort of understand and sympathize with him. which is kind of amazing because he's essentially a child molester.
 But his love for her, it's beautiful.
-But it's also sort of a trick, because it's so wrong; he's hold and he basically rapes her.
+But it's also sort of a trick, because it's so wrong; he's old and he basically rapes her.
 So, it makes me feel....
 I hate him.
 And somehow I feel sorry for him at the same time.</cite>

 The conversation becomes really interesting when Ben's youngest daughter, listening in, starts to ask her own questions.

 ## What does rape mean?

-Ben: <cite>When a person usually a man, forces another person usually a woman, to have sexual intercourse.</cite>
+Ben: <cite>When a person usually a man, forces another person, usually a woman, to have sexual intercourse.</cite>

  <cite>Who's hungry?</cite>